doug-pires/Lakehouse-MedIKal-Healthcare/README.md

   - The Symptoms for each area may vary, Oncologist is responsible for Cancer not for Rhinitis.
     - ![image](https://user-images.githubusercontent.com/62630272/199871006-7a92a7c4-f662-4f44-80e7-906da55ceac6.png)

-  - Everything is available on the CSV files that I imported as an example.
+  - Everything is [available](https://github.com/doug-pires/Lakehouse-MedIKal-Healthcare/tree/main/Files) on the Excel files that I imported as an example.
  - The Tables are:
    - **Medicine**, contains the medicines coming from the [FDA](https://www.fda.gov/) API.
    - **Events**, register the events on the hospital.